CianciarusoCataldo/mobrix-ui/docs/components/atoms/Rater/props.md

 <br>

-if `true`, rate icons will be showed vertically
+if `true`, rate icons will be displayed vertically

 <br>